Equity for young people at

 For both babies and parents, birth outcomes are worse for DC’s Black and Latinx residents.

-Between 2013 and 2017, there were 20 deaths due to complications related to pregnancy.
-19 of those who died were Black and one was Latinx.
+- Between 2014 and 2018, there were 36 parental deaths due to complications related to pregnancy.
+33 of those who died were Black and one was Latinx.

 Race & Equity